-I remember my first trip to Vienna more than fifteen years ago very vividly.
+I remember my first trip to Vienna in the early-1990’s very vividly.
 The first word that crossed my mind was ‘grand.
 Vienna is indeed a grand city.
 From the magnificent Hofburg to the splendorous Schönbrunn Palace, the regal Spanish Riding School and the stately Belvedere and Albertina museums, Vienna oozes a unique brand of grandeur and pomp.
 The Viennese wore that brand on their sleeves, exuding pride and deeply-rooted traditions.
 Walking down the streets then (as a travelling student), I felt slightly out of place as I looked around at the well-dressed Viennese.
 There were no signs of ‘scruffy’, well, until I passed a shop window and saw my reflection.

 Fast forward to the summer of 2012.
 It could have been the weather – it was sweltering – but I sensed a different vibe in Vienna.
 The imposing monuments in the city’s historic centre still grab your attention but this time, I noticed a youthful vibrancy in the streets, especially in the neighbourhoods fringing the city centre.
 The Museum Quarter is a hot-spot for the city’s youngsters who congregate here on summer evenings to laze on the enzi’s (design chaise lounges), mingle with friends and frolic in the pools.
 This was a world away from my original impressions of Vienna: waltzes, schnitzel, Klimt and Mozart.